 - Surprisingly averted in the first The Legend of Zelda.
 None of the enemies or bosses, not even Ganon who is the Final Boss, has a battle theme.

-- The Adventure of Link and A Link to the Past have each a particularly unnerving boss battle music.
-The Final Boss, however, has a better one, and the A Link to the Past one is later used for Phantom Ganon in The Wind Waker.
+- The Adventure of Link, A Link to the Past and Link's Awakening have each a particularly unnerving boss battle music.
+The Final Boss, also in each game, has a better one, and the A Link to the Past one is later used for Phantom Ganon in The Wind Waker.

 - The boss battle music in Twilight Princess often got a triumphant version of the game's overworld theme when you're in the process of exploiting the enemy's weak spot with some well-aimed sword strikes.
 It used one song for the bosses before the fourth dungeon, and another for the ones after.
 The switch happened right in the middle of the fourth boss's fight.
 Also in the game, there is also a tense 'You're Losing' mix when Ganondorf seems to get the upper hand when you've locked blades with him.

 - One of the bosses in Skyward Sword, The Imprisoned, has a sophisticated Variable Mix that comes into effect depending on the situation.
 There's the theme for the boss simply walking, one for when the player is controlling the Groosenator, one for when the boss is close to its destination, and one for when the player is controlling the Groosenator during that dangerous proximity.